dmurooka/dmurooka/README.md

 ### Founder & Software Engineer - Pepperoni Booking
 *2025 - Present*
 - The only booking platform built for Pilates & Gyrotonic®/Gyrokinesis® studios worldwide
-- Design, implement, and manage a SaaS product for Pilates Studio.
+- Design, implement, and manage a SaaS product for Pilates Studio

 ### Software Engineer
 *2022 - Present*